green-sprout/docs/docs/docs/general/srs.md

 The user interfaces to be implemented are:

 - Home Page – Displays a map with restaurant markers, search options, and featured restaurants.
-- Restaurant Profile Page – Shows detailed information about a restaurant, including images, reviews, ratings, and location.
+- Restaurant Profile Page – Shows detailed information about a restaurant, including reviews, ratings, and location.
-- User Profile Page – Displays user information, reviews they’ve written, favorite restaurants, and preferences.
 - Login Page – Allows users to log into the platform.
 - Register Page – Provides a registration form for new users to sign up.
-- Review Submission Page – Allows users to submit reviews and ratings for restaurants, including uploading images.
+- Review Submission Page – Allows users to submit reviews and ratings for restaurants.
-- Create a List Page – Allows users to create a new list from a collection of chosen restaurants.
-- View a List Page - Allows users to view own/ shared lists and its contents

 #### 3.9.1 Hardware Interfaces
 n/a